Chip Prather

-Charles Prather (born 1953) is an American former firefighter who was the second Fire Chief of the Orange County Fire Authority (OCFA) in California, United States.
+Charles Prather (born 1953) is an American former firefighter who became the second Fire Chief of the Orange County Fire Authority (OCFA) in California, United States.

-Early life and career
+Early life

-Chip is the son of the late Charles W. Prather, longtime chief of the University of California, Davis Fire Department from the 1950s to the 1980s.
-Chip began his career in 1970 as a seasonal firefighter with the California Department of Forestry, now known as California Department of Forestry and Fire Protection (CAL Fire).
+Charles Prather is the son of the late Charles W. Prather, longtime chief of the University of California, Davis Fire Department from the 1950s to the 1980s.

-Fire chief
+The younger Prather began his career in 1970 as a seasonal firefighter with the California Department of Forestry, now known as California Department of Forestry and Fire Protection (CAL Fire).

-Prather was named the Fire Chief of the Orange County Fire Authority on October 1, 1997.
+Career

-Prather's leadership can be characterized as unusually involved in the community in which he served.
-Prather would commonly address derision directly, often responding to blogging critics online and answering his own rookie firefighters' complaints in person (see Orange County Register article from March 31, 2006).
+Prather was named Fire Chief of the Orange County Fire Authority on October 1, 1997.

-The level of investment shown by the Chief earned the respect of the firefighters which served under his leadership, resulting in numerous accolades from state and federal agencies as well as a resolution approved by the board of Orange County Board of Directors on June 25, 2009.
+Prather's leadership was characterized by direct community involvement.
+He frequently addressed criticism directly, responding to online critics and answering complaints from firefighters in person.
+He received numerous accolades from state and federal agencies as well as a resolution approved by the Orange County Board of Directors on June 25, 2009.